feignbird/project_cronjob/readme.md

 9. python manage.py runserver 0.0.0.0:9000 <br>
 ` Above will run your django project `

-` Now you can hit 'http://0.0.0.0:9000/' endpoint to get the users created by crontab every 2 minutes `
+` Now you can hit 'http://0.0.0.0:9000/users/' endpoint to get the users created by crontab every 2 minutes `

 ## API Endpoints
-### There are total of 7 endpoints <br>
+### There are total of 2 endpoints <br>

-1. GET http://localhost:9000/ <- Gives data of created users
+1. GET http://localhost:9000/users/ <- Gives data of created users

+2. GET http://localhost:9000/swagger.json <- get swagger.json data

-2. Goto URL: http://localhost:9000/admin/ <- Log into admin panel to see created users
+3. Goto URL: http://localhost:9000/admin/ <- Log into admin panel to see created users <br>

+4. Goto URL: http://localhost:9000/swagger/ <- Opens up swagger for the project

+5. Goto URL: http://localhost:9000/redoc/ <- Opens up redoc generator for project <br>

+` You can also see their 'data_joined' attribute, Difference b/w every user creation is 2 minutes `

 ### How to work with cronjob